- Pros: Fairly simple package. Potentially tailored fees. Good quality terminals.

 How it works

 NatWest is one of few UK banks with a card machine offering (another one is Barclaycard), though it was only launched in 2020.
-The payment solution is called Tyl by NatWest and includes a selection of card payment machines to rent, a virtual terminal, payment links and online payment gateway.
+Called Tyl by NatWest, it provides card payment machines to rent, a virtual terminal, payment links and an online payment gateway.

 Background

-The Tyl platform was created by the software company Pollinate, using Android-based Clover hardware.
-In other words, NatWest did not create Tyl internally, but hired an outside team to build a solution for small business payments, and NatWest then acts as the reseller.
+Tyl was created by the software company Pollinate using Android-based hardware.
+NatWest didn't develop it in-house, but hired an outside team (Pollinate) to build the solution for small-business payments, and NatWest sells it as their own.

 Merchants get free access to a browser dashboard (Tyl Portal) to track sales, chargebacks and more.
-This is updated once an hour, so it is not entirely real-time like most cloud-based payment solutions.
+This is updated once an hour – not entirely real-time like most cloud-based payment solutions.
 There is no smartphone app for the Tyl portal, only a customer loyalty app for consumers spending at your store.

-After the application is processed – which may take a few days – you should receive your chosen card machine within 48 hours.
+After the application is processed after a few days, you should receive your chosen card machine within 48 hours.

 Photo: Tyl/NatWest